sirmacik/trustcrypto.github.io/pages/mydoc/usersguide.md

 {% include image.html file="image37.png" max-width="800" %}

+{% include important.html content="OnlyKey is a device without a battery, it requires the OnlyKey App to be running in order to generate TOTPs.
+Without the app running it will generate a code of NOTSET.
+Alternatively, you can browse to [https://apps.crp.to](https://apps.crp.to) if the app is not available." %}

 If you are looking for step-by-step guides on setting up other popular sites with 2FA check out the guides [here](https://authy.com/guides-filter/compatible-with-authy/).
 Just as with the steps mentioned above, instead of scanning the QR code with an app, click "CAN'T SCAN IT" to copy and paste the text into the OATH-TOTP (Google Authenticator) field of the OnlyKey app.